cyrden/master_thesis/README.md

 cd ospfd/plugins
 sudo make
 ```
-If you want to use the provided manifesto example to inject plugins, you must copy the plugins/ directory at /
+If you want to use the provided manifest example to inject plugins, you must copy the plugins/ directory at /
 ```
 sudo cp -r ospfd/plugins /
 ```

 # Router configuration
 To run OSPF, ZEBRA (IP routing manager) must also be running.
 Both daemons must be configured using configurations files.
-The following are sample configuration files for both daemons:
+The following are sample configuration files for both daemons.
+Of course you must replace the addresses with addresses of the machine.

 /etc/frr/ospfd.conf
 ```